 Active - Recognized Chartered Organization:

-This is an organization that has at least four active members, has been fully recognized by FGCU, OSI, and their respective Greek governing council, has been granted all rights, privileges, obligations, and appropriate use of university resources as a fraternity or sorority.
+This is an organization that has at least four active members, has been fully recognized by FGCU, OFSL, their respective FSL governing council, and National Headquarters, has been granted all rights, privileges, obligations, and appropriate use of university resources as a fraternity or sorority.

 Inactive Status:

 Fraternities & Sororities that violate any law or University regulation or policy will be subject to disciplinary action pursuant to the Student Code of Conduct.
-Upon notification a Fraternity/Sorority may be classified inactive at any time.
+Upon notification, a Fraternity/Sorority may be classified inactive at any time.
 If a Fraternity/Sorority is declared inactive, the organization will lose all University privileges until reactivation is completed.

 The following are examples of why a Fraternity/Sorority may be declared inactive: